Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift: Weighted Data Augmentation Consistency (WAC) Regularization

 As the motivation, we begin with a key observation about the averaged cross-entropy: \begin{remark}[Separation of averaged cross-entropy loss on $P_0$ and $P_1$] As demonstrated in \Cref{fig:synapse_case40_sparse_dense_ce_weights}, the sparse labels from $P_0$ tend to be much easier to learn than the dense ones from $P_1$, leading to considerable separation of averaged cross-entropy losses on the sparse and dense labels after a sufficient number of training epochs.
-Precisely, $\lossce\rbr{\theta;\rbr{\xb,\yb}} \ll \lossce\rbr{\theta;\rbr{\xb',\yb'}}$ for most label-sparse samples $\rbr{\xb,\yb} \sim P_0$ and label-dense samples $\rbr{\xb',\yb'} \sim P_1$. \end{remark}
+In other words, $\lossce\rbr{\theta;\rbr{\xb,\yb}} \ll \lossce\rbr{\theta;\rbr{\xb',\yb'}}$ for label-sparse samples $\rbr{\xb,\yb} \sim P_0$ and label-dense samples $\rbr{\xb',\yb'} \sim P_1$ with high probability. \end{remark}

 Although \Cref{eq:objective_dac_encoder_plain} with consistency regularization alone can boost the segmentation accuracy during testing (\cf \Cref{tab:ablation}), it does not take the separation between label-sparse and label-dense samples into account.
 In \Cref{sec:experiments}, we will empirically demonstrate that proper exploitation of such separation, like the formulation introduced below, can lead to improved classification performance.